dduan/TOMLDecoder/Documentation/Introduction.md

 standard library, despite the underlying value can only be an `Int64` or a `Double`.

-When only use the actual underlying numebers are desired, you can set the `.strict` number decoding strategy, in which case integers are only allowed to be decoded as `Int64` and floats `Double`:
+Using only the underlying `Int64` or `Double` has the advantage of preserving most precision.
+If this is desirable, you can set the `.strict` number decoding strategy, in which case integers are only allowed to be decoded as `Int64` and floats `Double`:

 ```swift
 decoder.numberDecodingStrategy = .strict